mahdigorzedin3/Network-IPS-System/README.md

 The script is designed for **LAN or AP mode** networks where traffic can be monitored on `wlan0`.
 If you want to use it in other networks, you can change the desired interface.

 ---
-Ahmad Hamidi wrote a complete report of this project for beginners in both English and the Persian language, that are in the Report folder.
+Ahmadsiar Hamidi wrote a complete report of this project for beginners in both English and the Persian language, that are in the Report folder.
 If you have any problems or questions, contact us : mahdigorzdin@gmail.com sajad.ssthm.k@gmail.com